jessxwu/jessxwu.github.io/src/content/blog/2025-07-20-cannes-lions.md

 </figure>

 <span style="font-size: 85%;"><sup>1</sup> *I went back and dug up my submission - and wow.
 I think I might actually get cancelled for my entry (it was a different time, okay?).
 That said… hilarious in hindsight.
 My partner and I may have predicted the rise of Barbie in 2023 a full half decade early.
 So I’m either a visionary or a time traveller (possibly both).*</span>

+<span style="font-size: 85%;"><sup>2</sup> *In my defense, I’m pretty sure it’s impossible to qualify unless you work for a massive global consumer brand.
+I don’t (and I didn’t) and I probably will not in the foreseeable future.
+So yes, that particular dream is a little… paused.
+But that’s okay, it seems like I made it there anyway - and earlier than planned!
+One day, maybe, there *will* be a global consumer ad campaign with my name on it.
+Stranger things have happened.*</span>

 <hr style="width: 33%; margin-bottom: 0.5em;" />